Infineon/linux-optiga-trust-m/README.md

 Modify OPTIGA™ Trust M OID metadata.

-*Warning : -I, -O and -T option is not reversible.*
+***Warning : -I, -O and -T option is not reversible**.*

+The Lcs is implemented in a way that the four primary states only progress in one direction from a lower value to a higher value(e.g. initialization(in)=>operational(op) state).
+Once Lcs0 is set to higher value, it is not reversible and can not be set to lower value any more.

 ```console
 foo@bar:~$ ./bin/trustm_metadata